bobmonsour/11tybundle.dev/src/pages/about.md

 So I duplicated my blog repo and began the transformation that would result in the site you are reading now.

-There were several learning challenges along the way, including figuring out how to get data from an Airtable database and using Javascript frontmatter to pre-process data for pagination.
+There were several learning challenges along the way, including figuring out how to get data from an Airtable database and using Javascript front matter to pre-process data for pagination.
 I also had to decide how to organize the data by category and author.
 I have learned a ton in the process and there is still more to do.
 I launched the site without any search capability, but with the size of the site at launch and the navigation by category and author, I don't see that as a critical shortcoming.

+> [UPDATE] As of October 2023, I have migrated the data source to Google Sheets.
+I wrote about this transition in a [blog post on my personal site](https://www.bobmonsour.com/posts/scratch-that-use-google-sheets-api/).

 I'm very happy with the result and I hope that you find it useful.
 I don't know if this thing will continue to have any legs or how long I will be able to sustain it.
 Down the road, I plan to add functionality that will allow other community members to submit content as I am sure that I am not finding everything that could be here.